-My novel is a three-volume historical fiction set in Medieval England (the 13th century).
+My novel is a historical women’s fiction set in medieval England (the early 13th century).

-In 13th century England, a low-ranked lady with shrewd political and household management skills takes a secret job helping a baron smooth his succession so she can escape her abusive father and secure a husband.
+In 13th century England, a woman of minor nobility takes a secret job helping a baron’s son uncover hidden rivals to his succession in order to escape her abusive father and gain permission to get married.

-Women’s fiction; political; slight hints of fantasy (related to the unnatural phenomena people believed in during the medieval times); not a capital-R Romance novel, although it does contain some romantic elements
+Slight hints of fantasy (related to the unnatural phenomena people believed in during the medieval times); not a capital-R Romance novel but it does contain some romantic elements

-The first draft of all three books is complete.
-I’m currently revising the first book in preparation for future submission.
+I’m currently revising in preparation for future submission.

 The Hostage, by Edmund Leighton (1852-1922).
 Not the eponymous subject of the painting itself, but rather the woman in the background with her head covered; the one staring directly at the viewer.

 Lord Edward Terrin slowly closed the gap between us, his eyes never leaving me.